fifti38/weather_app/README.txt

-This is the testing readme content i will be posting for this particular project of creating a weather api using vanilla JS conceptsgit s
+This is the readme content i will be posting for this particular project of creating a weather api using vanilla JS conceptsgit s